 If this is an emergency, please call 9-1-1

-- You must have a valid email address.
+- Have a valid email address

-Once you've completed your report, you will:
+When you submit your report, you will:

-- Be given a temporary police report number.
+- Receive a temporary police report number

-If you wish to remain anonymous, please contact Crime Stoppers at 1-800-222-8477 or submit an online tip via the Canadian Human Trafficking Hotline or by calling 1-833-900-1010
+- Submit an online tip via the Canadian Human Trafficking Hotline or by calling 1-833-900-1010

 The Canadian Human Trafficking Hotline offers a confidential, multilingual service, operating 24/7/365 to connect victims and survivors of forced prostitution and forced labour with social services and/or law enforcement in communities across Canada.